 The Systems Engineering Certificate Program provides valuable resources for any engineer responsible for the oversight, creation, or operation of a complex system.
 The program provides focused learning opportunities for systems engineers, design engineers, lead engineers, software systems engineers, project managers, and others seeking to increase their professional knowledge and advance their careers.
 Through this program, students will learn how they can ensure that a system will satisfy its requirements throughout the entire system life cycle.
 The program has been designed to enable engineers, regardless of undergraduate discipline, to develop the analytical abilities needed to design, evaluate, and manage complex systems involving many components and demanding specifications.
 The intent of the program is to extend the ability of engineers to work across disciplinary boundaries and to develop the engineering management capabilities needed in today’s work environment.

-Applicants for admission to the Systems Engineering Program apply through the Graduate College at Iowa State University.
+Applicants for admission to the Systems Engineering Certificate Program apply through Iowa State University’s Office of Admissions.

 Each applicant must submit: